 Using a custom domain for your Write.as blog will create a new fediverse handle.
 So, if you want to use a custom domain and federate, make sure you set up your custom domain first before enabling federation.
 That way you won't encounter federation problems similar to changing your username.

 If you run into any other trouble with your blog's federation, use this topic on our discussion forum for help.
 If a solution is not presented to your problem there, report your problem on that topic and the community will help.

-To see enabling federation in action, watch this video.
+To see federation in action, watch a demo of how it works.

 You can mention users of Mastodon, Pleroma, and other ActivityPub platforms from your blog.
 To mention someone, insert